lanl/efield_from_tdJ/README.md

 ### Current Density CSV File

-The current density is supplied to efield_from_tdJ.py using a simple 7 column comma-separated value (CSV) file.
-Each line of the input CSV, representing a current density entry from a given cell and time step, is expected to be formatted as follows:
+The current density is supplied to efield_from_tdJ.py using the `--ifile` command-line option.
+The expected input is a simple 7 column comma-separated value (CSV) file.
+Each line of the input CSV, representing a current density entry from a given cell and time step, is assumed to be formatted as follows:

 ```
 {INDEX_T},{INDEX_X_0},{INDEX_X_0},{INDEX_X_0},{J_0},{J_1},{J_2}